-44. The prospective assessments are performed at the start of each DRM assessment period, and thus are based on all reasonable and supportable information available at that time.
+- 43. The prospective assessments are performed at the start of each DRM assessment period, and thus are based on all reasonable and supportable information available at that time.
 The aim of the prospective assessments is to ensure that the entity only applies the DRM model to activities that achieve its risk management strategy.
-In its November 2021 meeting, the IASB decided that:
+In its November 2021 meeting, the IASB decided that: - (a) the cumulative amount of risk to be mitigated through derivatives must reduce the interest rate risk of the current net open risk position by time bucket and cannot exceed the total amount of risk by time bucket (ie an entity cannot over mitigate its current net open risk position); and - (b) the risk mitigation intention has to transform the current net open risk position to a residual risk position that is within the target profile. - 44.
+As a result of the prospective assessment requirements, when an entity is determining its risk mitigation intention, it is restricted by the following considerations:

-- (a) the cumulative amount of risk to be mitigated through derivatives must reduce the interest rate risk of the current net open risk position by time bucket and cannot exceed the total amount of risk by time bucket (ie an entity cannot over mitigate its current net open risk position); and - (b) the risk mitigation intention has to transform the current net open risk position to a residual risk position that is within the target profile. - 45.
-As a result of the prospective assessment requirements, when an entity is determining its risk mitigation intention, it is restricted by the following considerations: - (a) the maximum amount of risk mitigation intention is capped at the current net open risk position, and this maximum amount is not affected by the entity's target profile (ie risk limits) determined at the inception of the entity's DRM model.
-Consistent with how entities monitor and manage their current net open risk position, the maximum amount of risk mitigation intention in each maturity time bucket is capped at the current net open risk position within that bucket; and - (b) the risk mitigation intention needs to transform the current net open risk position to a residual risk position that is within the target profile-this requirement establishes the minimum amount that an entity needs to determine as risk mitigation intention to be consistent with its risk management strategy.
+- (a) the maximum amount of risk mitigation intention is capped at the current net open risk position, and this maximum amount is not affected by the entity's target profile (ie risk limits) determined at the inception of the entity's DRM model; consistent with how entities monitor and manage their current net open risk position; and - (b) the risk mitigation intention needs to transform the current net open risk position to a residual risk position that is within the target profile-this requirement establishes the minimum amount that an entity needs to determine as risk mitigation intention to be consistent with its risk management strategy.